Sololearn raises $24M for its bite-sized, Duolingo-like mobile-first coding education app – TechCrunch

-Coding is not just for engineers and computer programmers anymore: the pace of technology and its growing ubiquity mean that even non-tech roles will require workers to have some degree of knowledge to do their jobs in the future.
-Today a company called Sololearn — which has built a popular mobile-first education platform to meet that demand, now with over 21 million users across some 25 curriculum categories like Python, JavaScript, Java, C++, HTML, and SQL — is announcing $24 million in funding to expand its business.
+Coding is not just for engineers and computer programmers anymore: The pace of technology and its growing ubiquity mean that even nontech roles will require workers to have some degree of knowledge to do their jobs in the future.
+Today a company called Sololearn — which has built a popular mobile-first education platform to meet that demand, now with over 21 million users across some 25 curriculum categories like Python, JavaScript, Java, C++, HTML and SQL — is announcing $24 million in funding to expand its business.

-Drive Capital led the round, with participation from past backers from Sololearn’s previous $1.2 million Series A round in 2016.
-They include Learn Capital and Prosus Ventures.
+Drive Capital led the round, with participation from past backers from Sololearn’s previous $1.2 million Series A round in 2016 (Learn Capital and Prosus Ventures).

 Of note, Drive Capital was co-founded by two alums from Sequoia out of Columbus, Ohio, with a mission to focus on founders outside of the “usual” hubs.
 That’s precisely what they have done here: Sololearn comes from Yerevan, Armenia, which has produced a lot of engineering talent, but interestingly not as many startups.
-(PicsArt, which is actually also HQ’d in San Francisco, may the biggest name to come out of there.)
+(PicsArt, which is also HQ’d in San Francisco, may the biggest name to come out of there.)

-Sololearn was founded and is currently led by Yeva Hyusyan, who tells me that the impetus for the company came out of a previous project she worked on while working for Microsoft in the country, a startup accelerator.
+Sololearn was founded and is currently led by Yeva Hyusyan, who tells me that the impetus for the company came out of a previous project (a startup accelerator) she worked on while working for Microsoft in the country.

 One side effort to that was a coding bootcamp they put together to help upskill would-be entrepreneurs.
 The bootcamp took on a life of its own eventually, with tech companies in the country, and specifically the capital city, approaching Hyusyan to source interesting candidates for jobs, and soon after to take and train people in specific areas on behalf of the tech companies themselves.
 In the process, the accelerator started building tools that could be used outside of the classroom.
 Through all of that, Hyusyan said she realised that there was an opportunity in itself to focus just on this.
 And thus Sololearn was born.